cseanburns/geo-titles/manuscript/title-manuscript.md

 classification of countries into Western and non-Western countries based on work by @huntington_clash_2011.
-However, like @burns_language_2017, we use the Human Development Index (HDI) [@united_nations_development_programme_human_2020] to identify patterns in how countries are named in paper titles since we believe this should offer a more nuanced view of the data.
+However, like @burns_language_2017, we use the Human Development Index (HDI) [@united_nations_development_programme_human_2020], an index that measures a nation's level of health, education, and standard of living, to identify patterns in how countries are named in paper titles.
+We believe this offer a more nuanced view of the data.
 The UN classifies HDI scores into four categories: very high (\>= 0.8), high (\>= 0.7), medium (\>= 0.55), and low (\<= 0.549).
-Based on this, we ask HDI he following questions:
+Based on this, we ask the following questions:

 1. Do articles with titles that name countries receive fewer citations than articles with titles without countries?
-Are there socioeconomical reasons that explain citation differences?
-2. Does naming countries in article titles add semantic value to the ideas expressed in the titles?
+2. Are there social and economic reasons that explain citation differences?

 # Materials and Methods

 Our data is focused on articles published in library and information science (LIS) journals,